tukkek/shatteredlite/README.md

 1. Create a new character, making sure you select the custom game *Shatteredlite*.
 2. Talk to Bourbon and use the new dialog option to refuse to help Devil's Crossing.
-3. Optional: play normally until the Burial Cave and clear it to obtain a decent set of starting items and enough experience to reach level 5.
-4. Quit to the main menu and enter Shatteredlite again (this is necessary to spawn the Emissary at Devil's Crossing).
+3. Shop for an initial set of gear and components to help you tackle your first shard.
-5. Talk to the Emissary to gain passage and go to the Conclave of the Three.
+4. Talk to the Emissary to gain entry then go to the Conclave of the Three.
-6. Talk directly to Mazaan who will now open the Shattered Realm without need for any further tasks.
+5. Talk directly to Mazaan who will immediately open the Shattered Realm.

 ## Contact and support